Supercharge your PowerPoint productivity with

 You may also be wondering why you should bother with embedding at all--why not just send the font file along with the presentation and have the person install it?

-It's because fonts are software.
-To the maker of the font, sending the file along with your PowerPoint presentation is like sending your client (or whomever) the PowerPoint CD so they can install the application.
-In short, it's illegal.
+Simple: it's illegal.
+Sending the file along with your PowerPoint presentation is like sending your client (or whomever) the PowerPoint CD so they can install the application.

 When you buy a font, you buy the right to use it on your own computer.
 But unless you specifically bought the right to distribute the font, you cannot legally give copies to clients, vendors or even others in your organization.
 If you're not sure whether you've bought distribution rights, it's almost certain that you haven't.